Shannon-Labs/ariadne/README.md

 ﻿# Ariadne: Intelligent Quantum Circuit Routing

 Ariadne analyses a quantum circuit and chooses an execution backend that is a reasonable fit for the circuit structure.
-It understands stabiliser-friendly circuits, dense universal circuits and a handful of hardware-specific options.

-The project is primarily a teaching and experimentation tool: it wraps a small set of existing simulators (Stim, Qiskit, tensor network sketches, MQT DDSIM, JAX/Metal on Apple Silicon) and provides a consistent API for routing and simulation.
-A lightweight CUDA backend is included for environments where [CuPy](https://cupy.dev/) is available; it falls back to a NumPy implementation when no GPU is detected.
+It wraps a set of existing simulators (Stim, Qiskit, tensor-network sketches, MQT DDSIM, and an optional CUDA backend) and presents a consistent API for routing and simulation.

 ## Getting started